-- Add diced tomatoes, jalapeno, bell pepper, onion, curry leaves, ginger paste, salt, turmeric, ketchup, cumin powder and curry powder.
-Mix all ingredients together till fully incorporated and allow to cook covered on stove for about 5-7 minutes or until all veggies cook down and become very tender and you have a semi-chunky gravy consistency.
+- Add diced tomatoes, jalapeno, bell pepper, onion, curry leaves, ginger paste, salt, ketchup, cumin powder and curry powder.
+Mix all ingredients together till fully incorporated and allow to cook covered on stove for about 5-7 minutes or until all veggies cook down, become tender and you have a semi-chunky gravy consistency.

-- Add maag daal (lentils) and 3 cups of water.
+- Add moong dal (lentils) and cups of water.

 - Close and lock pressure cooker, then allow to cook on medium-low heat for 30-35 minutes OR until the whistle screams for about 2-3 minutes.

-- Add lemon juice and extra 1 cup of water (if daal is too thick) – mix into daal well
+- Add lemon juice and extra 1 cup of water (if dal is too thick) – mix into dal well

-- Add coriander/parsley as garnish OR mix into daal before serving.
+- Add coriander/parsley as garnish OR mix into dal before serving.

-- Add 1 Tbsp of butter on top of daal when served in individual bowls for added creaminess.
+- Add 1 Tbsp. of butter on top of dal when served in individual bowls for added creaminess.

 I hope you enjoy trying this recipe in your own kitchen.
 Feel free to comment below with your thoughts or tag me on IG @cmspiceculture.